-Dear OMCA Friends and Supporters:
+Dear OMCA Family and Supporters:

-Photography: Terry Lorant.
+Photography: Terry Lorant (Lori Fogarty).